 For many bartenders, peak hours constitute something of a sensory overdrive with sustained exposure to loud music, noise, heat, light shows and orders from all sides (Powers & Leili, 2016).
 In the long run, such sensory overdrive can be exhausting and take its toll on health (Tutenges, Bøgkjær, Witte, & Hesse, 2013), and it can also thwart rational thinking, lower conflict resolution skills, and amplify the difficulties of assessing the age and level of intoxication of patrons (Hughes et al., 2012).
 Studies have found that bartenders may witness, or become physically involved in, violent confrontations between patrons, and it is common for them to be verbally assaulted and threatened (Tutenges, Bøgkjær, Witte, & Hesse, 2013).
 The bartender job thus requires high stamina, skill and discipline.
 However, bartenders and other workers in the night-time economy tend to be young and with low education, limited training and little prior working experience (Trygstad et al., 2014).
 There are also many shortcomings regarding employment contracts and breaks during working hours, and the wages are generally low.

 Street-level bureaucrats develop a range of strategies to cope with their demanding jobs (Lipsky, 2010).
 Based on previous bartender studies, we would like to highlight two major types of coping strategies which are employed by bartenders in their daily struggle to perform their intense and complicated work.
-The first of these strategies is to and serve all guests, regardless of their age and level of intoxication.
+The first of these strategies is to bend the law and serve all guests, regardless of their age and level of intoxication.
 This procedure may contravene the law, but it reduces the stress and complexity of constantly having to assess the age and intoxication-level of patrons who place orders for alcohol.

 By serving all patrons, bartenders do not have to slow down to assess patrons, and they can avoid conflict with underage or overly intoxicated patrons who demand to be served.
 Several studies indicate that refusing to serve a customer can easily lead to conflict, which is what bartenders wish to avoid (Leo, 2013; McKnight, 1991; Stockwell, 1992).
 In addition, bartenders are naturally concerned with getting tips and, therefore, the use of server interventions is not appealing because that can directly influence their earnings (Powers & Leili, 2016).
 Moreover, serving staff lack significant incentives to serve alcohol responsibly, not least because of the dearth of enforcement targeting overserving (Lenk, Toomey, Nelson, Jones-Webb, & Erickson, 2014; Toomey et al., 2016).
 Studies have shown that both bartenders (Buvik, 2013; Leo, 2013) and liquor inspectors (Buvik & Baklien, 2014; Toomey et al., 2016; Wilkinson & MacLean, 2013) experience difficulties in assessing and documenting intoxication.
 When unsure whether or not a client is intoxicated, the easiest strategy may be to comply with the client’s wishes to be served.
 Maynard-Moody and Musheno (2003) give examples of how street-level bureaucrats look for quick solutions to long-term problems.
 The indiscriminate serving of alcohol to all patrons is an example of one such quick solution: it ensures swift and smooth interaction in the short term; but in the long term it may increase the number of overly drunken, unruly and violence-prone patrons (Graham & Homel, 2008; Green & Plant, 2007; Hughes et al., 2014).